Developing A Mindfulness Self-Compassion Practice

 It may be helpful to roleplay all three parts and reflect on how you treat yourself in each.
 As a compassionate observer, you might pay careful attention to the words used by the self-critic.
 Then, you can compare those words to your feelings.
 Acknowledging the human condition and understanding that everyone can experience failure can be beneficial.

 Research shows that positive self-talk has a positive impact on your self compassion.
+Transforming negative thoughts into self-compassionate dialogue can help improve your overall mindset.
 To work on changing your negative self-talk, create a blueprint for adjusting how you relate to yourself long-term.
 Some people may choose to work on their inner critic by writing in a journal; others might prefer internal dialogue.

 The first step may be to notice when you are self-critical and note the words you use.
-You might then attempt to soften the self-critical voice with compassion rather than self-judgment.
+You might then attempt to soften the self-critical voice with the self compassionate voice, rather than self-judgment.

 It could be helpful to use physical gestures to tap into your caregiving system to release oxytocin that may help change your biochemistry.
 If you start acting kindly, feelings of warmth and caring may eventually follow.